 God’s people should be leading the way in holding the broken hearted, comforting, helping, and offering quiet presence.
 If they speak, they should give gentle, luminous words, not judging or giving quick fixes.

 In contrast, when a storm comes through and takes away electricity for more than 30 hours, or a vacation got cancelled, or masks are mandated for specific situations, we can use words like

 When I hear anger about masking or changes in holiday plans, I want to say, “Use your words!”
 And choose them appropriately.
 We can be sad and disappointed about many things, but if we’re not in a flapping tent in a refugee camp, and we have contact with our loved ones, and we didn’t bury a family member, are we suffering?
 I suggest not.
-I suggest we use our words.
+We should use our words instead of screaming.